arnavkj1995/Spline-Interpolation/README.md

 #Cubic Spline-Interpolation of points from mouse movement

-The cubic spline interpolation is done on some points taken at a time using regression.
+The cubic spline interpolation is done on last few points that is given by mouse callback function using regression.
 The c++ library used is alglib for interpolation.

 ##REQUIREMENTS